covcom/205CDE/14_Routing/README.md

 There are two parts in this lab:

 1. Routing.
-This basically means the website serves different contents (pages) for differnt requests (URLs).
+This basically means the website serves different contents (pages) for different requests (URLs).
 2. Serving static files.
 This allows you to migrate what you've done already i.e. static web pages under the control of Flask.

 ### Routing

+In the previous example 'hello_flak.py' you saw a function decorator which only serves the root of the website.
+What if there're multiple pages in the website?

+> Flask function decorator is well explained here in a [blog written by Ainsley: Things which aren't magic - Flask and @app.route](https://ains.co/blog/things-which-arent-magic-flask-part-1.html)

 It's unlikely that your website has only one page.
-If there're more than 1 pages, you'll need a way that directs users to different pages, depending on their requests.
+If there're more than one pages, you'll need a way that directs users to different pages, depending on their requests.
 This is called **routing**.
-In the previous example 'hello_flak.py' you saw a function decorator which only serves the root of the website.
-What if there're multiple pages in the website?

 Create a new file and name it 'hello_me.py'.
 Insert the following into the file_exists